rene-d/oregon/README.md

 # Oregon Scientific sensor logger

-An Arduino sketch to gather temperature and humidy from old Oregon Scientific sensor.
+An Arduino sketch to gather temperature and humidy from an old Oregon Scientific sensor.

 These sensors use the [Manchester code](https://en.wikipedia.org/wiki/Manchester_code) to transmit data to weather stations.
 This code was and still is widely used.